remix-run/remix/docs/file-conventions/routes-files.md

 # Route File Naming

+<docs-info>The Route file naming convention is changing in v2, you can opt-in to the new convention today, [see the Route Convention v2 page][routeconvention-v2]</docs-info>

 Setting up routes in Remix is as simple as creating files in your `app` directory.
 These are the conventions you should know to understand how routing in Remix works.

 Please note that you can use either `.js`, `.jsx` or `.tsx` file extensions depending on whether or not you use TypeScript.
-We'll stick with `.tsx` in the examples to avoid duplication (and because we ❤️ TypeScript).
+We'll stick with `.tsx` in the examples to avoid duplication.

 ## Root Route